What is IPCrypt?

 ipcrypt-deterministic

-• Uses AES-128 in a single-block operation
+• Uses AES-128 as a single-block operation

 ipcrypt-nd